MaybeSamigroup/SVS-SardineHead/README.md

 Extension data will be incompatible in future release.

-whole shader properties are stored in extension data, then some character state dependant properties like sweat, wet, liquid may be overriden by this mod.
+Some character state dependant properties like sweat, wet, liquid may be overriden by this mod, modify them with caution.

 # Prerequests